studiodamiro/damiro-dev/content/pages/musings.md

 ---
 title: Musings
-pretext: Tale in every pizel
-description: Exploring creative insights
+pretext: Exploring creative insights
-subtext:
+description: Tale in every pixel
 ---

 Here I share insights into my creative process and explore my interests.
 It's a space to delve deeper into the thoughts and inspirations that shape my projects.